ArcCdr/AutomatedFanfic/README.md

 # AutomatedFanfic
 Automated Fanfiction Download using FanficFare CLI

-This is a docker image to run the Automated FFF CLI, with pushbullet integration.
+This is a docker image to run the Automated FFF CLI, with notification integration.
+The application monitors a folder for URL files and automatically downloads fanfiction stories using FanFicFare.

 [FanFicFare](https://github.com/JimmXinu/FanFicFare)